Rustic Oak Paint: A new look for oak cupboards and doors

 Cupboard walls in particular no longer fit in with modern furnishings - but this quality work is too good to throw away.
 What can you do instead?
 Grab paint and a brush and give it a facelift without much effort!

-Oak furniture has special characteristics, yet it is not much more complicated to paint it.
+Oak furniture has special properties, but painting it is not much more complicated.

-Start by cleaning your furniture as usual, because the surface must be free of dust and grease to ensure good adhesion.
-Use To Clean, which you can also use after painting with a clear conscience.
-Whether your furniture is lacquered or unlacquered, you should use the primer To Block on oak before the first coat of paint.
+Start by cleaning your furniture as usual, as the surface must be free of dust and grease to ensure good adhesion.
+Use To Clean for this; you can also use this cleaning agent after painting with a clear conscience.
+Regardless of whether your piece of furniture is painted or unpainted, you should use our To Bond & Block - MissPompadour Primer on oak before applying the first coat of paint.

 This applies if you want to paint in light or medium colour shades - because oak secretes tannins, regardless of the age of the wood.
-These can be found in the paint when painting and are easily recognisable as yellowing, especially in white shades.
-If, on the other hand, you paint very dark shades, the primer is not so relevant.
+These are found in the colour when painting and are easily recognisable as yellowing, especially in white tones.
+However, if you are painting very dark colours, the primer is not as relevant.

 Do I have to sand down Oak Rustic?